Table of Contents

 At the head of many Highland glens, high on the mountainsides, are bowl‑shaped depressions known as corries (or cirques).
 These are formed by the accumulation of snow and ice in a sheltered hollow.
 Over time, the ice rotates and deepens the hollow by plucking and abrasion, especially at the headwall and the base.
 After the glacier retreats, a corrie often contains a small tarn (lochan) dammed by a rock lip.
 The most famous corrie in the Highlands is Coire an t‑Sneachda in the Cairngorms, a deep amphitheatre that hosts winter climbing routes.

 When two corries cut back into the same mountain from opposite sides, they create a narrow, knife‑edge ridge called an arête.
 The peaks of Stob Coire an Lochan and the ridgeline of Aonach Eagach in Glen Coe are classic arêtes.
 If three or more corries surround a central peak, the result is a pyramidal peak, such as Ben Nevis, the highest mountain in the British Isles.
-These landforms are not only visually stunning but also provide clear evidence of the direction and intensity of glacial erosion.
+These landforms are not only visually stunning but also provide clear evidence of the direction and intensity of glacial erosion, reflecting both the depth of ice accumulation and the duration of glacial occupation.

 Ribbon Lakes and Hanging Valleys